 One of my best-loved quotes about Hendrix comes from Metallica guitarist Kirk Hammett, who cited Hendrix as his "hands down" favorite guitarist.
 He once told Rolling Stone, "His music was so visual.
 Hendrix had a way of saying something political without speaking outside his own musical language.
 And his guitar tone is something he completely invented.
 There is no one who sounded like him, before or after.
 He invented the Church of Tone.
 He had monster tone, monster technique, monster songs.
 And soul to spare."

 Nothing validates Hammett's description more than Hendrix's epochal rendition of "The Star-Spangled Banner" at Woodstock in 1969 — probably my favorite performance of his in terms of impact.
-Clad in red, white, and blue, Hendrix strummed the national tune in a way that would have the country talking — one year after black athletes Tommie Smith and John Carlos held up the black power salute at the 1968 Olympics and around 47 years before Colin Kaepernick would take a knee during the national anthem to protest racial injustice in America.
+Clad in red, white, and blue, Hendrix strummed the national tune in a way that would have the country talking — one year after Black athletes Tommie Smith and John Carlos held up the Black power salute at the 1968 Olympics and around 47 years before Colin Kaepernick would take a knee during the national anthem to protest racial injustice in America.

 During the Woodstock performance — in reference to the United States using bombs on Vietnam citizens in the Vietnam War — Hendrix imitated the screeching sounds of bombs and explosions by holding a note on his guitar while applying pressure to his tremolo bar that controlled the pitch of his instrument.
-The reverberations sloped into a shriek, and Hendrix then created a sound akin to an air-raid siren.
+The reverberations sloped into a shriek, and Hendrix created a sound akin to an air-raid siren.
 It was jarring, haunting, and all-around shocking.
 One attendee told the Today show back in 2010, "It was the most riveting moment.
 Just that single guitar, so piercing and so pure."
 Of course, I wasn't physically there, but I can still feel that gut-wrenching fervor by simply watching old clips of the set.
 It's a prime example of what I believe music should be: something with a message that elicits a thoughtful and sentimental response.

 Hendrix's ability to transform one thing into something else was one of the key elements of his artistic genius.
 After Bob Dylan released his song "All Along the Watchtower" in December 1967, Hendrix covered the track the following month with a few altered lyrics and the addition of a chilling sound-bending guitar solo.
 And it wouldn't be an exaggeration to say that even though Dylan sung it first, Hendrix covered it better.